LINWEN607/congregate/docs/using-congregate.md

 To configure this functionality, we need to add some lines to the congregate.conf from [the template](/congregate.conf.template#L61).
 Note:

-- the `issue1.md` expects this file to be in `data/issue_templates`
+* The `issue1.md` expects this file to be in `data/issue_templates`
-- `pmi_project_id` is the id of the project that will contain all of the sign-off issues
+* `pmi_project_id` is the id of the project that will contain all of the sign-off issues
-- `subs` is a key value pair dictionary that you can use to replace specific strings from the template with customer specific info.
+* `subs` is a key value pair dictionary that you can use to replace specific strings from the template with customer specific info.

 Once we have the issues automatically being created on `./congregate.sh migrate --commit` we can configure [a stand-alone utility](https://gitlab.com/ubs-group1/ubs/UBS-Services-SOW-PSE-00169/reporting-utility) to poll these issues and build a csv that can be ingested by the customer's data-analyzer tool of choice.

-TODO: Add info on this once we have it more complete.
+**TODO:** Add info on this once we have it more complete.

 ### Wave definition spreadsheet ingestion